 The final step in processing a pig is actually putting it away.
-You’ll want to make sure that you decided on a packaging method before you got started.
+You’ll have to make sure that you have decided on a packaging method before you got started.

-For instance, when I put away pork chops, I want to put away what we’ll use for one meal.
+For instance, when I put away pork chops, I put away what we’ll use for 1 meal.
 We are a family of 5 so I put around 5 pork chops in each pack.

-Then you’ll want to put everything away in your freezer for safe keeping until you are ready to use the meat.
+Then you’ll put everything away in your freezer for safekeeping until you are ready to use the meat.